priyansh3103/interns-test-ai-data/README.md

 ### 3. Refactored for Maintainability and Performance
 - All embeddings and preprocessing for concepts are computed once in `main()

+### 4. Manual LLM simulation
+LLM - ChatGPT
+Prompt - Given the question: "Question_Here", identify the historical concept(s) this question is based on.

+Question 1: Consider the following pairs: Historical place Well - known for 1.
+Burzahom : Rock-cut shrines 2.
+Chandra - ketugarh : Terracotta art 3.
+Ganeshwar : Copper artefacts Which of the pairs given above is/are correctly matched?
+Concepts Extracted:
+Archaeological sites
+Material culture

+Question 2: According to Kautilya's Arthashastra, which of the following are correct?
+1. A person could be a slave as a result of a judicial punishment.
+2. If a female slave bore her master a son, she was legally free.
+3. If a son born to a female slave was fathered by her master the son was entitled to the legal status of the master's son.
+Which of the statements given above are correct?
+Concepts Extracted:
+Law and governance in Mauryan India
+Ancient Legal Systems

+Question 3: With reference to Indian history, consider the following texts: 1.
+Nettipakarana 2.
+Parishishta Parvan 3.
+Avadanasataka 4.
+Trishashtilakshana Mahapurana Which of the above are Jaina texts?
+Concepts Extracted:
+Jaina, Buddhist, and other religious literatures Knowledge of major texts

+Question 4: From the decline of Guptas until the rise of Harshavardhana in the early seventh century, which of the following kingdoms were holding power in Northern India?
+1. The Guptas of Magadha 2.
+The Paramaras of Malwa 3.
+The Pushyabhutis of Thanesar 4.
+The Maukharis of Kanauj 5.
+The Yadavas of Devagiri 6.
+The Maitrakas of Valabhi Select the correct answer using the code given below:
+Concepts Extracted:
+Post-Gupta political history
+Formation of early medieval Indian politics

 ## 🗂 Directory Structure
 ```
 │